mong8se/buffish.nvim/Readme.md

 display in the same window.

-As you switch buffers it sets the alternate buffer to the previous buffer so you can always swap between the last to buffers with `c-^`.
+As you switch buffers it sets the alternate buffer to the previous buffer so you can always swap between the last two buffers with `c-^`.

 ## Usage